otakustay/react-diff-view/README.md

 Sometimes you need to add functions to hunks, for example, to load collapsed code between 2 hunks, this can be archived with several steps:

-1. Instead of pass the `hunks` props, map each hunk to a `Hunk` component and pass it as children of `Diff`.
+1. Instead of passing the `hunks` prop, map each hunk to a `Hunk` component and pass it as children of `Diff`.
 2. Customize your `header` prop for `Hunk` component.

-The `Hunk` named export is a component representing a hunk of diff, each hunk accepts a `header` prop with possible different types of value:
+The `Hunk` named export is a component representing a hunk of diff, each hunk accepts a `header` prop with possible different types of values:

 - `undefined`: Then `Hunk` will append a default header containing the content of hunk.
 - `null`: Header will be removed completely.